-Surface burner grates
+Surface burner grates and reflector pans

-- 1. Make sure all surface burners are off and the surrounding parts are cool. - 2.
-Lift off the surface burner grates. - Wash the grates with warm, soapy water or in a dishwasher.
+- 1. Make sure all surface burners are off and the surrounding parts are cool. - Lift off the surface burner grates and remove the reflector pans. - Wash the grates and reflector pans with warm, soapy water or in a dishwasher.
 Use a nonabrasive, plastic scrubbing pad for cooked-on foods.
 Rinse and dry well. - 4.
-Replace burner grates.
+Replace reflector pans and burner grates.